iArunava/ENet-Real-Time-Semantic-Segmentation/README.md

 _Note: The model architecture is modified a bit.
 And loading the pretrained model will give an **error**.
 Please bear with us while we release the new pretrained model.
 Also, the notebook is in a **complete working state**.
 So, you can take a look at the notebook._

+_Update: I have made a pretrained model available but it is not trained much.
+Please wait, while we make the new pretrained model available_

 ## How to use?

 0. This repository comes in with a handy notebook which you can use with Colab. <br/>